robertreynolds2/PancakeSwap-Prediction-2022/README.md

 If you found this helpful then you can buy me a coffee at `0x1c423F7dc5d63F9355caCC540AEDB69d27A31f3b`.

 **WARNING:** Please note most of the pancakeswap bots on Github are copy of this repo.
-Please be careful and make sure to review the source code as they can be used to steal your private keys.
+Please be careful and make sure to review the source code as they can be used to steal your private key.

 ## Table of Content
 * [Installation](#installation)